The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 How to spot it: If email open rate is above 30% but click-through is under 4%, you have a CTA/curiosity bottleneck.

-How to fix it: One link per email.
-Make the link obvious.
-Use curiosity-driven language that makes them want to click.
+How to fix it: Use one link per email, make that link impossible to miss, and write curiosity-driven language that makes people want to click.

-Her real bottleneck was delivery time.
-She couldn’t take on more clients because she was maxed out on hours.
+Real bottleneck was delivery time — she couldn’t take on more clients because she was maxed out on hours.

 She had zero capacity for growth.
 Raising the price alone wouldn’t fix it.